kudelskisecurity/haproxy-cloudflare-jwt-validator/doc/Cloudflare_JWT_validation_with_HAProxy.md

 ## Zero Trust in two lines

-Behind the buzzword, Zero Trust is not about making a system trusted it's about eliminating the trust that we would originally put on the network.
-So whenever your users are connecting on your application from the corporate network or from their home WiFI they will follow the same authentication and authorization workflow.
+Behind the buzzword, Zero Trust is not about making a system trusted; it's about eliminating the trust that we would originally put on the network.
+So whenever your users are connecting to your application from the corporate network or from their home WiFI, they will follow the same authentication and authorization workflow.

 Identity is one of the building-blocks of a Zero Trust Architecture (Identity Based Security) that's why Zero Trust is tightly linked to Identity And Accesses Management (IAM) and